 V. File a civil suit seeking damages and compensation from the First Informant (Complainant) and the Police

-The person who lodges false FIR against any person shall be guilty under section 182 of the Indian Penal Code, and the sentence for such an act will be -
+The person who lodges false FIR against any person shall be guilty under Section 217 of the BNS, 2023 (formerly Section 182 of the Indian Penal Code), and the sentence for such an act will be -

 Or both.

-Further making a false charge against a person is also punishable as per Section 211 of the Indian Penal Code.
+Further making a false charge against a person is also punishable under Section 248 of the BNS, 2023 (formerly Section 211 of the Indian Penal Code).

-The person against whom a false FIR was filed, that individual has right to institute a case for defamation against the person who falsely implicated him/her.
+The person against whom a false FIR was filed, that individual has right to institute a case for defamation against the person who falsely implicated him/her under Section 356 of the BNS, 2023 (formerly Sections 499 and 500 of the Indian Penal Code).

 Law is made to safeguard the rights of individual; it should not be used cause injury or harm to someone by any means.
 The cases for false FIR are increasing nowadays to wrongly implicate the person.
 Therefore, the law has made provisions to curb the false cases so that people stop misusing the law.
 It’s advisable to take action against the person lodging FIR against false cases.